Kamerplant71/TUD-PV-monitoring-tool/README.md

         </ul>
         Also, the mounted mechanisms have to be set up.
 The name of the mounting is the selector in which the <code>axis_azimuth</code> and the <code>axis_tilt</code> are stored for each mounting.
         The <code>data_destination</code> has to be configured.
 This is where the output of the OPET measurements gets stored. <br>
-        Lastly, the admins' email addresses have to be configured.
+        Lastly, the <code>admins_email</code> addresses have to be configured.
 If you have multiple emails, they need to be in a single string.
 This enables the error detection to send every email that is being sent by <code>error_detect()</code> to the admin/maintainer of the system. <br><br>
         In <code>opet_bus_info.json</code>, the serial number of the USB to RS-485 adapter needs to be listed.
 This serial number can be found using <code>port_finder.py</code>.
 If you have multiple USB adapters, you need to do this multiple times and start at 'a', 'b', 'c',... <br><br>
     Lastly, the <code>opet_info.json</code> needs to be set up.
 This contains the tracers that need to be named according to the following format 'O001', where the number increases with the tracer.
 The rest contains the bus that the tracer is on and the address of the OPET.
     </p>